harshkas4na/REACTOR/README.md

 ### 🚀 Upcoming Automations

-REACTOR is continuously expanding its suite of tools to meet the needs of the DeFi community.
+ReacDEFI is continuously expanding its suite of tools to meet the needs of the DeFi community.

   - **Fee Collector**: Automatically harvest and compound earned fees from your Uniswap v3 liquidity positions.
   - **Range Manager**: Intelligently and automatically adjust your Uniswap v3 liquidity positions to keep them in the optimal fee-earning range.

-## The REACTOR Technology
+## The ReacDEFI Technology

-REACTOR's power comes from its unique technical architecture, designed for true, autonomous, cross-chain automation.
+ReacDEFI's power comes from its unique technical architecture, designed for true, autonomous, cross-chain automation.

 ### Reactive Smart Contracts (RSCs)